Viacom buys Britain's Channel 5 to boost global presence

 "It was a unique opportunity," Viacom CEO Philippe Dauman said about the deal, the largest to date for Viacom since it split from broadcaster CBS in 2006.

-"This gives us another significant base of programming," he said, adding Britain was a leading centre of creativity for television and film.
+"This gives us another significant base of programming," he said, adding Britain was a leading center of creativity for television and film.

 Dauman cited Channel 5's "Milkshake!" a block of children's programming that will complement Viacom's Nickelodeon kids network.